 Yes, your goal on social media is to sell your business’ brand or service.
 However, it still shouldn’t be all about you.
-No one likes to scroll through a Facebook page and see 20 posts in a row that advertise a service or encourage you to buy a product.
+No one likes to scroll through a social media page and see 20 posts in a row that advertise a service or encourage you to buy a product.

-Social Media Marketing Pro Tip- A good rule to follow is the 80/20 rule – 80% of the posts your share should be brand-centric about your brand, 20% of the time curate articles, photos and videos from other sources and make sure they are quality and shareworthy.
+Social Media Marketing Pro Tip- A good rule to follow is the 80/20 rule – 80% of the posts your share should be brand-centric about your brand, 20% of the time curate articles, photos, user generated content and videos from other sources and make sure they are quality and shareworthy.